Auronno7/retail-customer-segmentation/README.md

 1. Ensure Datasets/Walmart.csv exists in your RStudio Working Directory.
 2. Open RStudio
 3. Run scripts individually in chronological order like I labled them 1.
 Descriptive Statistics.R, 2.
 Total Revenue by Store Location.R, 7.
 K-means Clustering.R etc.
-This is useful if you don't need to do all the analysis (e.g. you can choose to do RFM (Segmentation) but ignore 7.
-K-means Clustering)
+This is useful if you don't need/want to do all the analysis (e.g. you can choose to do RFM (Segmentation) but ignore K-means Clustering)

 Opening the Tableau Dashboards